 (ii) The symbol B.05 applied as specified in ISO 2575:2010 with the word “OFF” (according to Y.01 in ISO 2575:2010), or

-(iii) A yellow warning lamp with the text “ABS OFF”, or
+(iii) The text “ABS OFF”, or

 (iv) The warning lamp referred to in paragraph 3.1.13., continuously activated (i.e. lit or flashing).

-(e) Instantaneous enabling of a functional stage which complies with anti-lock brake system requirements in paragraph 4.9 shall be possible (e.g. simple press of a button);
+(¨f) Instantaneous enabling of a functional stage which complies with anti-lock brake system requirements in paragraph 4.9 shall be possible through the single actuation of a control (e.g. simple press of a button or switch);

-(f) Prohibition of any software and/or hardware defeat device compromising or allowing to circumnavigate one or more of the requirements set out in points (a) to (e)"
+(g) The manufacturer shall not make available to consumers hardware and/or software designed to allow a means of disabling ABS other than in compliance with the requirements set out in points (a) to ([c or f]).

-Paragraph 4.9.1., amend to read:
+This provision does not apply to what is required to service the ABS (e.g. electrical connectors).
+"Paragraph 4.9.1., amend to read:

 "4.9.
 ABS tests